meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 [split_files]: ./+batman/split_files.m

-Once both functions above are in your MATLAB search path you can simply run the following to split all data files:
+Once both of these functions are in your MATLAB search path you can simply run the following to split all data files:

 ````matlab
 % I assume that you have wrapped your scripts with a package called batman
 batman.split_files
 ````

 ## [Continue to the next step ...][abp]